Two NCAA Final Fours (2008, 2011) Five NCAA Elite Eights (2006, 2008, 2009, 2010, 2011) 10-Time Regular Season Big 12

 In his 12 seasons leading the Baylor women's tennis program, head coach Joey Scrivano has put his Lady Bears among the nation's elite, along with being the top program in the Big 12 Conference nearly every season.

-Scrivano has led BU to nine Big 12 regular-season titles, a current string of six out of eight Big 12 Tournament titles, and nine consecutive NCAA Championship appearances, reaching the NCAA Final Four in 2008 and 2011.
+Scrivano has led BU to 10 Big 12 regular-season titles, a current string of seven out of nine Big 12 Tournament titles, and 10 consecutive NCAA Championship appearances, reaching the NCAA Final Four in 2008 and 2011.

 Scrivano has compiled an astounding 116-10 (.921) mark in the Big 12, along with a 286-86 (.769) mark overall as the leader of the program.
 In his time at BU, he has been named the Big 12 Coach of the Year five times (2006, 2008, 2009, 2013, 2014) and the ITA Regional Coach of the Year three times (2006, 2008, 2010).
 Scrivano's squad has dominated the Big 12 during his tenure, especially over the past 10 seasons, where it has compiled an 99-5 record.